The Shipping Law Review: Singapore

 The arresting party has a duty to make full and frank disclosure to the court of all material facts in the supporting affidavit filed in its application for a warrant of arrest.

 If material facts were not disclosed, the warrant of arrest may be set aside.
-Further, in The 'Miracle Hope',68 a sub-voyage charterer was given leave to intervene and was found to have locus standi to apply to set aside the warrant of the arrest on the basis of material non-disclosure by the applicant of the warrant of arrest.
+Furthermore, in The 'Miracle Hope',68 a sub-voyage charterer was given leave to intervene and was found to have locus standi to apply to set aside the warrant of the arrest based on material non-disclosure by the applicant of the warrant of arrest.
 The High Court confirmed that a person who was not a party to an in rem action but has an interest in the arrested vessel or the proceeds of sale in court, or whose interests are affected by an order made in the in rem action, may be permitted to intervene in the action to protect that interest.

 The arrest warrant is issued by the High Court on the application of the plaintiff.
 Civil liability will not arise should the arrest turn out to be unjustified and set aside later, unless it can be shown that the plaintiff acted with bad faith or with gross negligence implying malice.
 A mistake in itself would not make an arrest wrongful, neither would a weak case for the plaintiff: actions for wrongful arrests are rare and seldom succeed.
 In practical terms, a plaintiff will face exposure for liabilities following an arrest only if it can be shown that it had no reason to believe it had an arguable claim or that the ship was owned by the defendant, or was intent on abusing the court process.
 It should be noted, however, that a failure to make full and frank disclosure of all material facts is a ground for awarding damages for wrongful arrest if the non-disclosure was deliberate, calculated to mislead, or if it was caused by gross negligence or recklessness.69